andrewawilley/Five9-Agent-Sup-REST-API-Python-Pack/README.md

 pip install .
 ```

-Note, if you need to customize the package, you can install it in editable mode by running `pip install -e .` instead of `pip install .`
+Note, if you need to customize the package, you can install it in editable mode by running `pip install -e .`

 # Configuration
 Update the `config.py` file for non-US call center connections.